dashpay/FAQs/Platform/platform-activation-evonodes-faq.md

 We will be making the following proposals to the network in the December voting cycle:

 * Every node must run Platform.
-* The 4K High Performance Masternode Solution
+* The 4K Evolution masternode Solution
-* The 10K High Performance Masternode Solution
+* The 10K Evolution masternode Solution

 We expect community proposals to also be made.

  \
 If there is no resounding winner (a resounding winner would have over two times the absolute votes of the runner-up), the top two proposals will then go to a runoff in the January cycle.
-However, if the 4K and 10K HPMN solutions are the two top-voted solutions, we will instead perform a secondary vote where we add proposals for 6K and 8K.
+However, if the 4K and 10K evonode solutions are the two top-voted solutions, we will instead perform a secondary vote where we add proposals for 6K and 8K.
 The winner would then be the highest voted in the second round between 4K, 6K, 8K and 10K.

 The winner of each multiple choice round is determined by the number of YES votes minus the number of NO.